wacncontent/CustomizeTool/output/articles/azure-security-getting-started.md

 Ring 0 is the most privileged and 3 is the least.
 The guest OS runs in a lesser-privileged Ring 1 and applications in the last privileged Ring 3.
 This virtualization of physical resources leads to a clear separation between guest OS and hypervisor, resulting in additional security separation between the two.

-Azure’s Hypervisor acts like a micro-kernel and passes all hardware access requests from guest VMs to the host for processing using a shared-memory interface called VMBus.
+Azure's Hypervisor acts like a micro-kernel and passes all hardware access requests from guest VMs to the host for processing using a shared-memory interface called VMBus.
 This prevents users from obtaining raw read/write/execute access to the system and mitigates the risk of sharing system resources.

 ![Microsoft Antimalware in Azure](./media/azure-security-getting-started\sec-azgsfig2.PNG)